mk-fg/reliable-discord-client-irc-daemon/README.rst

   to go get it, but as I'm probably the only one using this one, don't see much reason to bother.

-- In OAuth2 tab there, find "Client ID" (big number) and copy it into ~/.rdircd.ini file like this one::
+- In General Information tab there, find "Client ID" (long number) and "Client Secret" (alphanumeric) and copy these into "[discord]" section of ~/.rdircd.ini file like this one::

     [irc]